Work of the Future

 - Provide financial support to accelerate PFC’s growth to additional communities in India and eventually throughout Asia

-Plastics For Change has onboarded over 200 informal waste workers and mobilized 20 tons of plastic in its pilots.
+Plastics For Change has onboarded over 350 informal waste workers in India—helping them receive fair wages and safer working conditions—and mobilized 40 tons of plastic in its pilots.